The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 People actively searching for wedding vendors will be displayed in your Ad and will visit your website.
 If your wedding venue or service resonates with them, they’ll contact you for a tour or more info.
 Simple as that.
 Whether you take them through a drip email or text campaign or email each couple individually is up to you.

-Aside from the major iOS update allowing people to opt-out of tracking, it’s just not as effective.
+Aside from the major iOS update allowing people to opt out of tracking, it’s just not as effective.
 I love remarketing to couples using Facebook, but it isn’t as effective (and thankfully, targeting is creepy).

 I’d rather advertise to people actively on the hunt for wedding services than Facebook folks who just happened to be engaged or in a relationship.
 Who knows if they’re even going to get married anytime soon?